ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 ### RAM
 {: #ram-allocation}

 If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
 If your database instance is on an Isolated Compute hosting model, select the CPU x RAM configuration that matches your resource needs.
 If your database instance is on a Shared Compute or Dedicated Core hosting model, select the RAM allocation that you want for your database.

-Note that Dedicated Core is deprecated, and will be removed in May 2025.
+Dedicated Core is deprecated, and will be removed in May 2025.
+{: note}

-Adding memory to the total allocation adds memory to the members equally. {{site.data.keyword.databases-for-elasticsearch}} deployments have their memory allocation policy set at 50% heap and 50% system memory, so increasing the amount of RAM increases both heap and system memory.
+Adding memory to the total allocation adds memory to the members equally. {{site.data.keyword.databases-for-postgresql}} deployments have their memory allocation policy set at 50% heap and 50% system memory, so increasing the amount of RAM increases both heap and system memory.
 RAM can be scaled up or down.

 [`work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM), [`maintenance_work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM), and [`effective_cache_size`](https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE) are auto-tuned based on the deployment's total memory.
 They are also set when you scale memory on your deployment.
 When you scale, the values are adjusted without outage to the running deployment.